-7 See UNCRC Art 24 and 29 which informed the statutory duty to provide childcare in the Childcare Act 2006 (GB) See also art 2.1 in relation to safeguarding these rights without discrimination.
-8 UNCRPD Art 7
+12 See UNCRC Art 24 and 29 which informed the statutory duty to provide childcare in the Childcare Act 2006 (GB) See also art 2.1 in relation to safeguarding these rights without discrimination.

+13 UNCRPD Art 7

-9 See ICERD Art 1 and 2
+14 See ICERD Art 1 and 2

-10 Childcare: Maximising the Economic Participation of Women, Opp Cit.
+15 Childcare: Maximising the Economic Participation of Women, Opp Cit.

-- 5.11 The Commission considers that innovative use of community infrastructure, community halls, and in particular schools (as part of the extended schools initiative11) could facilitate potential improvements alongside efforts to promote sustainability and quality.
+- it may be insufficiently flexible, not covering the required hours to enable parents to take up employment opportunities; - it may not cover all holiday/break periods adequately; - due to its high cost relative to wages, it may be too expensive; - parents may simply be unaware of suitable childcare that does exist, and the support that they could get to help access it, such as tax credits and childcare vouchers. - the sustainability for providers of childcare was also identified as a potential barrier to uptake. - quality of provision was also noted as an issue, impacting not only on the child, but also on the parent's willingness and confidence to use childcare and thus to take up employment. - The Commission considers that innovative use of community infrastructure, community halls, and in particular schools (as part of the extended schools initiative oculd facilitate potential improvements alongside efforts to promote sustainability and quality.
 Schools are already ideally located to provide before and after school support and care, potentially delivering both accessible educative and caring provision.
-Actions to improve the status and qualifications of those delivering childcare would likely have benefits for those providing / working in childcare; as well as those using the services children and parents. - 5.12 Recommendation: The Commission calls for urgent action to address shortfalls in provision of childcare for the under 2's and for before and after school activities, that alongside providing for the child, might facilitate wider economic participation.
+Actions to improve the status and qualifications of those delivering childcare would likely have benefits for those providing / working in childcare; as well as those using the services children and parents. - Recommendation: The Commission calls for urgent action to address shortfalls in provision of childcare for the under 2's and for before and after school activities, that alongside providing for the child, might facilitate wider economic participation.
 The current model of provision, from 8am to 5 or 6pm does not fit well with a growing number of people's working lives.
-Additionally the current preschool provision of 2.5 or 4.5 hours does not facilitate a parent to return to substantial or full-time employment if they have no other support. - 5.13 Recommendation: Government should review the revenue streams and costs of childcare provision, and explore innovative ways of developing and supporting childcare to maximise the quality and sustainability of provision, including during times of fluctuating or lower demand.
+Additionally the current preschool provision of 2.5 or 4.5 hours does not facilitate a parent to return to substantial or full-time employment if they have no other support.